BuildOnViction/tomochain-testnet/README.md

-## Tomochain Testnet
+## TomoChain Testnet
 This repository contains source code and tutorial to help you:
-- Deploy Smart Contract to Tomochain Testnet
+- Deploy Smart Contract to TomoChain Testnet
-- Run your Private Network
-- Run a node to join Tomochain Testnet
+- Run a node to join TomoChain Testnet
+- Run your TomoChain Private Network

 TomoChain Technical Paper 1.0: [https://tomochain.com/docs/technical-whitepaper--1.0.pdf](https://tomochain.com/docs/technical-whitepaper--1.0.pdf)
+TomoChain Testnet Block Explorer (TomoScan): [https://explorer-testnet.tomochain.com](https://explorer-testnet.tomochain.com)

-## Deploy Smart Contract to Tomochain Testnet
+## Deploy Smart Contract to TomoChain Testnet
 ### How to get free TOMO in testnet?
 Input your addresst to the form: [https://faucet.tomochain.com](http://faucet.tomochain.com)

-### How to use Metamask to connect Tomochain Testnet
+### How to use Metamask to connect TomoChain Testnet
 See thi blog post: [https://medium.com/tomocoin/tomo-guideline-how-to-connect-metamask-wallet-to-tomochain-f25053361ef](https://medium.com/tomocoin/tomo-guideline-how-to-connect-metamask-wallet-to-tomochain-f25053361ef)

 ### Setup Truffle Framework
 Truffle Framework is a great tool for developing DApps.
-You can use Truffle to deploy your contracts to Tomochain Testnet.
+You can use Truffle to deploy your contracts to TomoChain Testnet.
 The below is your suggestion for `truffle.js` config file.

 ```
 'use strict'